JimmyJHickey/some-little-configs/README.md

 # some-little-configs

-This is my repository to hold config files. `copy_script.sh` copies all of the scripts and pushes any changes to git.
+This is my repository to hold config files.
+The `copy_script.sh` copies all of the scripts and pushes any changes to git.
 It is scheduled to run every night at 3 am.

 Here's where to back them up when I forget